 Get your eyes checked every year.
 Make sure that corrective lenses are current.
-Keep the windshield, mirrors, and headlights clean, and turn brightness up on the instrument panel on your dashboard.
+Keep the windshield, mirrors, and headlights clean, and turn the brightness up on the instrument panel on your dashboard.

 Find the right car and any aids you need for safe driving

-Make sure you allow sufficient braking distance.
+- Allowing sufficient braking distance.
 Remember, if you double your speed—say from 30mph to 60mph—your braking distance does not become twice as long, it becomes four times as far, even more if the road is wet or icy.